-To provide answers to these questions – and, indeed, to highlight the need to understand the difference between uncertainty and risk – we've compiled a comprehensive breakdown of the two terms.
-After all, the ability to differentiate and distinguish between them can make a significant difference in your analysis and projections, making you more future-proof and better prepared.
+To provide answers to these questions – and, indeed, to highlight the need to differentiate between uncertainty and risk – we've compiled a comprehensive breakdown of the two terms.
+After all, the ability to distinguish between them can make a significant difference in your analysis and projections, making you more future-proof and better prepared.

 What is Risk?